saieshSvelip/analog-clock/README.md

 - check if Developer mode is on, if not on it
 -click on load unpacked
 -then select the extension file
+- to check the working see the image